 Effective records management protects the interests and rights of staff and members of the public.
-It also supports efficiency, consistency and continuity of work and enables your organisation to deliver a wide range of services.
+But it also supports efficiency, consistency and continuity of work and enables your organisation to deliver a wide range of services.

-It is evident now more than ever that having a process or strategy in place to manage information is vital for any public sector organization.
+It is evident now more than ever that having a process or strategy in place to manage information is vital for any public sector organisation.
 With a tougher data protection framework in action, you must have the most effective records and information management procedures in place.

 1. Retention Schedules

-Digital record keeping in the public sector can be implemented incorrectly, with records being lost, stolen or destroyed meaning that when pressed for targets and timings, a full analysis is often missed for the sake of a quick solution.
+Digital record keeping in the public sector can be implemented incorrectly with records being lost, stolen or destroyed - meaning that when pressed for targets and timings, a full analysis is often missed for the sake of a quick solution.

 Without a tight cyber-security procedure in place, significant changes to records can be made by anauthorised employees.
 By choosing software with internal audit module, version control and user tracking will allow you to keep a closer look at who is accessing what information and set boundaries for who is allowed to access what.

 Good HR is central to good policy management, and with a tight records strategy, public sectors can accurately document human resources at their disposal.
 Good HR management is a central part of string policy management.

 Classifying electronic records is both a management and technical issue, with records and archives managers needing to build the necessary tools and techniques that deal with public sector initiatives.